8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 • Requires Webflow expertise to maintain

-Best for: Teams that need both a marketing site and a blog, with design resources available.
+Best for: Teams that need both a marketing site and a blog, with design resources available to build and maintain it.

 4. Substack